-If I had a list of the 100 most peculiar places on earth to visit, then the Yujiapu Financial District would rank highly on it at least for now.
+If I had a list of the 100 most peculiar places on earth to visit, then the Yujiapu Financial District in China would rank highly on it at least for now.
 Yujiapu (Chinese: 于家堡金融区; pinyin: Yújiāpù Jīnróng Qū) is a textbook case of urban planning getting ahead of itself.
 In this instance, a 3.8 square kilometre urban development reminiscent of New York’s Manhattan is rising through the river mist in the middle of an industrial area.

 Yujiapu Financial District: The Manhattan Project